 Easier market access with UL certification

-Although the UL Mark is not necessary for sales in this market, it greatly facilitates access.
+Although the UL Mark is not always necessary for sales in this market, it greatly facilitates access.
 UL has a high reputation, especially in the US, so that a corresponding certification is in principle indispensable for the US market.
 In the area of occupational safety, compliance with various standards is required by the US authorities.
 Basically, the battery is a critical component in UL logic and since end device standards are also published, batteries must be tested whenever the end device is tested to a UL standard.

 These standards apply to batteries: